 The cookies on these diets come in various flavors and tend to be vegetarian-friendly.
 But you should check the label to find out what's in the cookies you're buying.
 They may not be gluten-free.

 What Else You Should Know

 Cost: These cookies don't come cheap, though they may cost less than the foods they're replacing.
-The Hollywood Cookie Diet runs about $100 for a 21-day supply.
-Dr. Siegal's Cookie Diet offers a 4-week pack for $250, and Smart for Life's 5-week supply runs about $209.
+The Hollywood Cookie Diet runs about $65 for a two week supply.
+Smart for Life's 2-week supply runs about $75.

 What Dr. Melinda Ratini Says: